kyma-project/kyma/docs/rafter/03-04-minio-gateway.md

 ![](./assets/minio-gateway.svg)

-See [this tutorial](#tutorials-set-minio-to-gateway-mode) to learn how to set MinIO to the Google Cloud Storage Gateway mode.
+See [this tutorial](#tutorials-set-minio-to-gateway-mode) to learn how to set MinIO to Google Cloud Storage Gateway mode.